microsoft/mcp-dotnet-samples/markdown-to-html/README.md

 1. Open Command Palette by typing `F1` or `Ctrl`+`Shift`+`P` on Windows or `Cmd`+`Shift`+`P` on Mac OS, and search `MCP: List Servers`.
 1. Choose `markdown-to-html` then click `Start Server`.
 1. When prompted, enter one of the following values:
-   - The absolute directory of the `McpMarkdownToHtml.HybridApp` project
+   - The absolute directory path of the `McpMarkdownToHtml.HybridApp` project
    - The FQDN of Azure Container Apps.
 1. Enter prompt like:

     ```text
-    Convert the highlighted markdown text to HTML and save it to `converted.html`.
+    Convert the highlighted markdown text to HTML and save it to `converted.html` at the repository root.
+DO NOT alter the converted HTML.
     ```

 1. Confirm the result.